flyingtoaster0/flyingtoaster0/_posts/2017-06-06-a-series-of-failures.md

 ### ***A month and a half is too long to wait for a prototype***

 Once I decided that I wouldn't assemble the board myself, I tried ordering it fully assembled.
 If the turnaround time could have been reduced to two or three weeks, this would have actually been the best option.
-Waiting over six weeks just to check my work is too much though.
+Waiting over six weeks just to check my work is too much.

 ## Next Steps

 I'm not done yet.
 I'm doing to try a different approach that should address the two above problems.
+I'll update​ soon.